Entertainment News Roundup: R. Kelly's fate in jury's hands in sex trafficking trial; Britney Spears' calls and texts were monitored, new documentary says and more | Entertainment

 'Massively grateful' Daniel Craig bids farewell to James Bond

-Daniel Craig thought he had wrapped up his tenure as James Bond with "Spectre" , but the actor says his final fifth outing as the British secret agent in "No Time To Die" allowed him to fully complete his 007 journeys.
-Nearly 60 years after the first Bond film "Dr. No" premiered, the cinema's favorite spy, known for his love of fast cars and cool gadgets, returns in the highly-anticipated 25th Bond movie next week after an 18-month delay due to the COVID-19 pandemic.
+Daniel Craig thought he had wrapped up his tenure as James Bond with "Spectre" , but the actor says his final fifth outing as the British secret agent in "No Time To Die" allowed him to fully complete his 007 journey.
+Nearly 60 years after the first Bond film "Dr No" premiered, cinema's favourite spy, known for his love of fast cars and cool gadgets, returns in the highly-anticipated 25th Bond movie next week after an 18-month delay due to the COVID-19 pandemic.

 China urges cartoon producers to resist 'unhealthy' content

 China's broadcasting regulator said it will encourage online producers to create "healthy" cartoons and clamp down violent, vulgar or pornographic content, as Beijing steps up efforts to bring its thriving entertainment industry to heel.
-The National Radio and Television Administration said in a notice posted late on Friday that children and young people were the main audiences for cartoons, and qualified agencies need to broadcast content that "upholds truth, goodness, and beauty".
+The National Radio and Television Administration said in an notice posted late on Friday that children and young people were the main audience for cartoons, and qualified agencies need to broadcast content that "upholds truth, goodness and beauty".

 New comic book highlights life of U.S. President Jimmy Carter